Last Updated on 10th February 2023 by Sophie Nadeau

 Oia (pronounced e-ah) is one of the most picturesque places in all of Greece.
 Home to oodles of litle lanes and small boutiques, Oia may well be the most famous town of all the Greek islands.
 First founded before the Venetian rule of the Middle Ages, the former fishing village has been inhabited for centuries.

 This is because the vines are cultivated close to the ground so as to form a natural basket which will protect the grapes as they grow.
 Santorini is incredibly windy and so if the grapes were to be cultivated along poles, much of the harvest would be lost.

 Traditional Greek food consists of plenty of cold dishes, sea-inspired living, and cold meat cuts.
 And the Cyclades Islands are no different.
 Santorini is well known for its seafood; calamari and cuttlefish are locally fished.

 This fine dining restaurant offers an open-air experience and the taster menu is filled with experimental food based on traditional Greek dishes.
 For example, the ‘cheesecake’ course is actually savoury; the base is crushed bruschetta, the ‘cheese’ part is feta and the ice cream is a savoury tomato!

 Sun for days and little rain, if you’re searching for some beautiful weather, then you simply must visit Santorini!
 Home to plenty of beaches and sunny spots where you can enjoy all of the incredible weather, the temperature never drops too low and snow is pretty much unheard of.
 If you’re looking for the best of the weather when you’re looking to visit Santorini, then make sure to head to the island in May, September, or October!

-The Church Domes of Oia
+Spy the Church Domes of Oia

 If you’re truly looking for ‘must-see Greece,’ then you should most definitely check out the domed church of Oia.
-Pictured on almost every postcard promoting Greece the world over, the church domes of Oia are best seen during golden hour.
+Pictured on almost every postcard promoting Greece the world over, the church domes of Oia are best seen during the golden hour.
 For the sun setting behind your shot, make sure to head to the domes for sunset.
 If you’re looking for an iconic photo with fewer people, then set your alarm and head to the blue domes for sunrise!

 As our guide said while we passed through the winding lanes of the famous bookstore, ‘Atlantis Books is the most famous bookshop in Greece, if not all of Europe’.
 Head to Instagram and you can expect to find plenty of snaps of this iconic storefront.
 While there, you’ll discover rows upon rows of books to read, as well as comfortable reading nooks in which to curl up with a good read.